monymony-public/react-native-tutorial/README.md

 ## 5. Top Bar

 - Make another component called `TopBar`
-- You will know how to make components and use after here
+- You will know how to make components and use

 #### /components/TopBar.js